-For less than a handful of days the sports pages, both front and back, were covered with the story that resonated across the world.
+For a handful of days the sports pages, both front and back, were covered with the story that resonated across the world.
 The most popular sport in the world, in participation and support, was under threat by a minority group that wanted to pull away from the traditions and foundations of what the game was built upon.

 The European Super League.
 In fairness it’s an idea that has been talked of for many years, but now it seemed to be a full-blown operation.
 Teams were signed up, a structure was built, and it had the finances in place to support it.
 The only thing missing was the backing of the most important element of the game.
 The fans.

 When the story was leaked, as so often these big announcements are, it was met with a considerable and immediate backlash, forcing a back-down from 9 of the 12 clubs that had initially agreed to be part of the plan.
 In England in particular, six teams were involved, all six were subject to protests and once one, Chelsea, said they were out, the other five soon followed.

 One of the many reasons for the negative reaction - not just by the fans it must be said, but former players and the majority of the media - was that the ESL would be a closed shop.
 In the proposed format there would be no relegation, meaning the founding teams as well as those “invited” would be competing against each other every year, in what was said to give a guaranteed cash flow amongst the already richest clubs in Europe.
 So where does this all fit in with the American side of things?

 The trusted system of no relegation in the major leagues across the States is well known, but it also comes with its own unique set of rules.
 The parity that each league has in terms of money share, and salary caps to keep teams on a level field is an obvious example.
 Soccer does not have that in its competitions.
 It would not be introduced even if the ESL went ahead, meaning those in it would still be able to pluck players and staff from around the world.